 BusesThe Greyhound bus terminal is at 1150 Station St.; phone (604) 683-8133.

-TaxisFares start at $3.25 for the first kilometre (.6 mi.), plus $1.88 for each additional kilometre.
+TaxisTaxi fares start at $3.05-$3.30 for the first kilometre (.6 mi.), plus $1.73-$1.89 for each additional kilometre.
 Companies include Black Top & Checker Cabs, (604) 731-1111; MacLure's, (604) 831-1111; Yellow Cab, (604) 681-1111; and Vancouver Taxi, (604) 871-1111.

 Public TransportationTransLink offers bus service as well as SeaBus and SkyTrain service.
 See Public Transportation for details.

-BoatsBC Ferries links Vancouver and other points on the mainland with Vancouver Island with 47 ports of call.
+BoatsBC Ferries links Vancouver and other points on the mainland with Vancouver Island and 47 ports of call.
 Nanaimo and Sunshine Coast ferries leave from Horseshoe Bay, 21 kilometres (13 mi.) west of the city in West Vancouver.
 From Tsawwassen south of Vancouver automobile/passenger ferries make frequent trips to the southern Gulf Islands, Nanaimo and Swartz Bay, near the town of Sidney north of Victoria.
 A 1.5-hour ferry ride from Vancouver to Victoria departs daily from Tsawwassen and returns from Swartz Bay; phone (888) 223-3779 for reservations.

-For schedules phone the British Columbia Automobile Association, (604) 268-5555; BC Ferries Information Centre, (250) 386-3431 outside British Columbia; (888) 223-3779 in British Columbia; or Tourism Vancouver, (604) 683-2000.
+For schedules phone the British Columbia Automobile Association (BCAA), (604) 268-5555; BC Ferries Information Centre, (250) 386-3431 outside British Columbia; (888) 223-3779 in British Columbia; or Tourism Vancouver, (604) 683-2000.

-EssentialsOne of the world's great food markets, Granville Island Public Market (1689 Johnston St.) is the place to go for a slice of Vancouver life as well as the freshest fruits, vegetables, cheeses, meats, candy, baked goods and flowers.
+What to Do in VancouverOne of the world's great food markets, Granville Island Public Market (1689 Johnston St.) is the destination for a slice of Vancouver life as well as the freshest fruits, vegetables, cheeses, meats, candy, baked goods and flowers.